realworldocaml/book/en/inside-the-runtime.md

 ## The fast minor heap

-The minor heap is one contiguous chunk of virtual memory containing a sequence of OCaml blocks.
+The minor heap is where most of your short-lived values are held.
+It consists of one contiguous chunk of virtual memory containing a sequence of OCaml blocks.
 If there is space, allocating a new block is a fast constant-time operation that requires just a couple of CPU instructions.

 To garbage collect the minor heap, OCaml uses *copying collection* to move all live blocks in the minor heap to the major heap.
 This takes work proportional